16 comments

 All that said, I would not be surprised if the culprit for this particular case is lack of maintenance.
 However I would wait until the official investigation is over before drawing conclusions.

-• ricardobeat 12 hours ago
+• ricardobeat 12 days ago

 For context: the aforementioned crash in Japan was not on a high-speed / Shinkansen line but a normal commuter train.
 Both the 2013 accident in Spain and the recent one were high speed trains.